 The lexicon of Bonsai explained

-Air Layering: a technique to create roots on an existing tree to create a new one
+Air Layering: a technique to create roots on an existing tree to create a new on

 Akadama: clay granules used for potting